Konstantin Kalinin

 • Establishing connections to labs, imaging systems, pharmacies, and even health information exchanges (HIEs)

-Don’t forget: even if you build a great EHR, it won’t be adopted if it can’t talk to the systems your partners and clinicians already rely on.
+If your EHR can’t talk to the systems your partners and clinicians already rely on, adoption stalls.

 Data migration

 Migrating existing patient records into a new system is a foundational step in building EHR software.
-The process must preserve every detail to maintain continuity of care and regulatory compliance (e.g., HIPAA, audit trails, data retention policies).
+Every detail has to survive the move so continuity of care and regulatory compliance (HIPAA, audit trails, data retention) stay intact.

 APIs

-APIs ensure EMR interoperability: being able to send and receive data (e.g., lab results) in prerequisite formats, process it, and then output for customers on the respective platform.
-That’s where FHIR by HL7 and other data standards and coding (e.g., CPT, DICOM, CCD) come into play.
+APIs handle EMR interoperability: moving data (e.g., lab results) between platforms in the right formats, then processing it where it’s needed.
+That’s where FHIR by HL7 and other data standards (CPT, DICOM, CCD) earn their keep.

-APIs play a critical role in enabling EHR custom software development by allowing systems to pull patient visit data, manage medication lists, and synchronize treatment plans across multiple platforms seamlessly.
+APIs do the heavy lifting in EHR custom software development.
+They pull patient visit data, manage medication lists, sync treatment plans across platforms, and trigger e-prescriptions back to pharmacies.

-Before diving into design or development of an EHR system, you need to map out the core modules your EHR system will include.
-Think of this step as drawing the first real outline of your product — identifying what needs to exist from day one versus what can wait.
-These modules aren’t just features; they’re the backbone of your clinical and administrative workflows.
+Before you design an EHR system, map out the core modules.
+What has to exist day one, what can wait.
+The modules are the backbone of your clinical and administrative workflows.

 Some of the most common modules to consider: